JanSharp/VRCLockstep/notes.md

   - Wait 2 seconds
   - Check if the local player (the new client) is master
     - If yes, this client is either the first client or the previous master instantly left after this client joined, so perform the following and abort
-      - Mark as isMaster in the LockStep script
+      - Mark as isMaster in the Lockstep script
       - Initialize the internal "client states" game state
         - Save this client as the master client in said game state
       - Enable [single player mode](#single-player-mode)